visrealm/pico9918/README.md

 ### Web-based Configurator

-If you don't have a device supported by the native configurator, the [Web-based PICO9918 Configurator](https://visrealm.github.io/pico9918/config/index.html) can be used to generate a config .uf2 file.
-Just drag-and-drop the resulting file onto your PICO9918 using the same method as for firmware updates.
+If you don't have a device supported by the native configurator, the [Web-based PICO9918 Configurator](https://visrealm.github.io/pico9918/config/index.html) can be used to generate a config .uf2 file compatible with both the PICO9918 and PICO9918 PRO.
+Just drag-and-drop the resulting file onto your device using the same method as for firmware updates.

 ## Documentation